 What are complementary therapies?

 These are ways of helping yourself stay healthy which complement medical treatment.
 While these can be useful, care needs to be taken, especially when you have a mental illness.
 Some people use them instead of medical treatment or without consulting their doctor – this can be dangerous as substances used in ‘natural’ therapy are not required to undergo the same rigorous tests for safety as prescribed medications.
-The term ‘natural’ is also misleading, as most prescribed medications are actually derived from natural substances too.
+The term ‘natural’ is also misleading, as many prescribed medications are actually derived from natural substances too.

 There are many types of complementary therapies, with varying degrees of effectiveness.
 It is very important that you consult with your doctor before using any of them, especially regarding interaction with prescribed medications.